Verizon Communications : Fiber Damage Vexes Verizon After Hurricane Michael | MarketScreener

 Verizon has some mobile cell towers in place that rely on satellites or microwave radios in lieu of direct fiber connections and on Sunday secured permission from the Federal Aviation Administration to launch a manned aircraft to provide LTE service from the air, Ms Schulz said.

-Barbara Jernigan, 56, a resident of the "Cove" area of Panama City, said her T-Mobile US Inc. service worked throughout the week, but that many of her neighbors with service from other carriers were without cell service.
+Barbara Jernigan, 56, of the Cove area of Panama City, said her T-Mobile US Inc. service worked throughout the week, but that many of her neighbors with service from other carriers were without cell service.

 "It looks like a war zone here," she said, adding that 100-year-old oak trees were uprooted by the storm.
 She and her husband are trying to leave town because they were told they would be without power and water for at least a month.